 Warning: sprintf() expects at least 1 parameter, 0 given in /home/wp_r3zcif/puppyspotcontent.com/content/wp-content/themes/Purebred-Breeders/content.php on line 69

-While crating can be beneficial in many ways, it is important to not over-use or use the tool improperly.
-If a puppy is kept in a crate for more than a few hours at a time if not for sleeping at night, this could be considered miss-treatment, and will not be helpful in training the dog in the long run.
+While crating can be beneficial in many ways, it is important to not over-use crate time or use it improperly.
+If a puppy is kept in a crate for more than a few hours at a time during the day, the puppy could learn that crate time is a punishment, which would ultimately be counterproductive during training.
 If you plan to crate train, it’s imperative that the dog is taken out to play and exercise every few hours.
-The crate is not a place to leave your K-9 for 8-10 hours while you leave for the day.
-The last thing you want is for your dog to associate the crate with punishment.
+The crate is not a place to leave your pup for 8-10 hours while you leave for the day.

-Here are 5 simple tips to successfully crate training your dog:
+Here are 5 simple tips to successfully crate train your dog:

 1. Meet and Greet